Staggering Cornucopias | National Review

 You may be playing the piano too.
 You may be playing some other instrument, or singing, or even composing.
 You can certainly listen to music — on YouTube, for example, that staggering cornucopia.
 Virtually the whole of music, at the flick of our fingers.

 I asked someone the other day, “Can you imagine home confinement without the Internet?”
-“Hardly,” he said — “and we would not even be able to listen to baseball on the radio,” suspended as it is.
+“Hardly,” he said — “and we would not even be able to listen to baseball on the radio” (suspended as baseball is, along with much else).

 Some people are taking on major listening projects, though that makes it sound too much like work.
 I know a family, for example, that is watching the Ring cycle on video.
 Ideally, this should be done over four days, as Wagner designates the parts of his tetralogy “Vorabend” (or “Fore-evening”), “Day One,” “Day Two,” and “Day Three.”

-Note: Editor’s Note: This is an expanded version of an essay published in the current issue of National Review.